apache/arrow/docs/source/status.rst

 * \(2) Data with non-native endianness can be byte-swapped automatically when reading.

 * \(3) LZ4 Codec currently is quite inefficient.
 ARROW-11901 tracks improving performance.

-* \(4) Compression when writing is not supported, only decompression when reading.

 .. seealso::
    The :ref:`format-ipc` specification.